sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ## Conclusion

-Developing reusable libraries in Rust is an exellent way to build the business logic once and then reuse it natively across several languages and platforms.
+Developing reusable libraries in Rust is an excellent way to build the business logic once and then reuse it natively across several languages and platforms.
 While FFI makes it possible to call Rust libraries from a variety of different programming languages, it requires application developers to make C-language calls into linked libraries.
-Since many developers are unfamiliar with C and it's unique requirements (especially with memory management), it can be confusing and burdensome.
+Since many developers are unfamiliar with C and its unique requirements (especially with memory management), it can be confusing and burdensome.

 The uniffi tool from Mozilla dramatically simplifies the software development process by automatically generating the scaffolding layer and building language-specific bindings, which simplify the integration effort for application developers.
 Having completed this tutorial, you should now be ready to import Rust libraries generated with uniffi into other language environments, as well.
-This presents many reusibility benefits with the only requirement that implementers be aware of integration requirements between the languages used (e.g., Java and Kotlin).
+This presents many reusability benefits with the only requirement that implementers be aware of integration requirements between the languages used (e.g., Java and Kotlin).